Terms and Conditions

 2.18.
 Paper vouchers will be posted and digital vouchers will be emailed using the information you provided during the sign-up process.

 2.19.
 If your Subscription has been cancelled, vouchers will no longer be valid and you must promptly post any unused paper voucher packs to the address printed on the back of the pack.
 We may provide a refund for any vouchers that relate to the remainder of a Subscription period you have already paid for, and we reserve the right to charge you for any voucher packs that have not been returned which relate to a period for which you have not yet paid.
+Paper and digital voucher subscriptions cannot be suspended by you at any time.

 Your Cancellation Rights